andela-jwan/rails_testing_with_capybara/README.md

        Missing template vendors/new...
     ```

-    In short, we need a vendors/new template.
+    The error message is telling us that we're foolish and we're missing a template.
+We need a vendors/new template.

     Create a new.html.erb template inside app/views/vendors.
+Just create the file by hand in your text editor.

     Rerun tests.
 Our new error: